-The issue of gender disparities within the fields of Science, Technology, Engineering and Mathematics (STEM) is one that’s kept academics and feminists alike busy for centuries.
+The issue of gender disparities within the fields of Science, Technology, Engineering and Mathematics (STEM) has been debated for years.

-Since the emergence of such disciplines over the course of the 18th century, women have typically lagged behind their male counterparts in terms of representation; and considerable discourse has been sparked (as well as many the heated debate) so as to figure out why.
+Since the emergence of such disciplines over the course of the 18th century, women have typically been underrepresented; and considerable discourse has been sparked (as well as many the heated debate) so as to figure out why.

 The Gender-Equality Paradox in STEM